sfc-gh-apanda/poc_dbt_projects_honeywell_ps_india/SNOWSIGHT_DASHBOARD_QUERIES.md

         WHEN AVG(total_node_runtime) > 10 THEN '🟢 MODERATE'
         ELSE '⚪ FAST'
     END as performance_tier
-FROM DBT_ARTIFACTS.MODEL_EXECUTIONS
+FROM EDW.DBT_MONITORING.MODEL_EXECUTIONS
 WHERE run_started_at >= DATEADD(day, -7, CURRENT_DATE())
-  AND status = 'success'
+  AND status = 'SUCCESS'
 GROUP BY node_id
 ORDER BY avg_seconds DESC
 LIMIT 10;